R3rumCC/HikeTracker22-13/README.md

 - hike: The title of the hike
 - start_time: The starting time of the hike
 - end_time: The ending time of the hike (it can be null, for hikes not yet completed)
+- times_completed: Number of times that this hike are completed by the specific hiker

 ## Dao Documentation